Sonya Deville: Personal life

 Berenato is gay, making her the first openly gay female wrestler in WWE.
-She described coming out as a lesbian during Tough Enough.
+She came out during an episode of Tough Enough.
 She is in a relationship with model and fitness enthusiast Toni Cassano.
-Berenato and Cassano became engaged in February 2023.
+Berenato and Cassano became engaged in February 2023 and then married in February 2024.

-On August 16, 2020, a South Carolina man was arrested and charged with aggravated stalking, armed burglary of a dwelling, attempted armed kidnapping, and criminal mischief for breaking into Berenato's home in Lutz, Florida.
-Berenato was later granted a temporary injunction against "stalking violence".
+On August 16, 2020, a South Carolina man named Phillip Thomas was arrested and charged with aggravated stalking, armed burglary of a dwelling, attempted armed kidnapping, and criminal mischief for breaking into Berenato's home in Lutz, Florida.
+Berenato was subsequently granted a temporary injunction against "stalking violence".
+In 2023, Thomas was sentenced to 15 years in prison.

 Berenato was arrested in Atlantic City, New Jersey in February 2023 for possessing a firearm without a permit.
 She was released on a summons for a future court date.
+The charge was resolved in December after she completed a six-month pretrial intervention program.